kherron13/330_project3/SRS.md

 Trusting the instincts, we decided to implement a very friendly interface that will allow to user to reach the feature he wants with 5 or less taps.
-Focusing on simple yet effective, our application should have very minimal time delays for displaying and outputting data.
-After verifying user authentication, our application should automatically be synched with the calendar in order to display the relevant event, tasks and notifications from the account.
+Focusing on simple yet effective interactions, our application should have very minimal time delays for displaying and outputting data.

 Since we are adhering to the native SDK, our power consumption and memory should be regulated by the phone's OS and should not give any abnormal errors.